purveshmakode24/blog/_posts/2019-12-13-working-with-forks.md

 At this stage, your forked repository (Local) must have synced with the original repository.

 > Note: But we can't see this sync in our remote branch.
-So we have to push these changes from your Local to Remote
+So we have to push these changes from your Local to Remote.

 * Push all the changes from your Local to Remote: